Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 Verdict: Greenhouse for yield; Potting Shed for propagation and season extension.

 This is where the potting shed dominates.
-In a greenhouse, "storage" usually means shoving bags of compost under the staging where they get damp and grow algae.
-Tools are left visible, which can be a security risk.
+In a greenhouse, storage means shoving compost bags under the staging.
+They get damp and grow algae.
+Tools are left visible, which is a security risk.

 A potting shed offers:

-- Integrated Staging: High-level shelves for seedlings and robust lower staging for heavy pots.
+- Integrated Staging: High-level shelves for seedlings and sturdy lower staging for heavy pots.

-- Hidden Storage: The solid timber walls allow you to install hooks, racks, and shelves.
-You can store your lawnmower, strimmer, and tools securely out of sight.
+- Hidden Storage: The solid timber walls let you install hooks, racks, and shelves.
+Store your lawnmower, strimmer, and tools securely out of sight.

-- Security: With mortise locks and solid wood doors (standard on our range), a potting shed is far more secure than a glass greenhouse with a sliding door.
+- Security: Mortise locks and solid wood doors come as standard on our range.
+A potting shed is far more secure than a glass greenhouse.

 Verdict: Potting Shed (by a mile).